Dapo Akande

-In November 2020, Akande was nominated as the United Kingdom candidate for the International Law Commission of the United Nations based in Geneva, Switzerland, for the term 2023–2027.
-In June 2021, it was announced that Akande had also been nominated by Japan, Kenya, Slovenia and Nigeria and was the first candidate to be nominated by countries from four United Nations regional groups in the history of the International Law Commission.
-On 12 November 2021, Akande was elected to the International Law Commission at the 76th session of the United Nations General Assembly in New York.
+In November 2021, Akande was elected to the United Nations International Law Commission for the term 2023–2027 at the 76th session of the United Nations General Assembly.
+He was co-nominated by the United Kingdom, Japan, Kenya, Slovenia and Nigeria making him the first candidate to be nominated by countries from four United Nations regional groups in the history of the International Law Commission.

+In September 2024, the UK Government declared its intention to nominate Professor Akande for election as a judge to the International Court of Justice for the term 2027 - 2035.

 Education

 Akande graduated with a Bachelor of Laws (LLB) from Obafemi Awolowo University (formerly the University of Ife) in 1992.
 In 1993, he qualified as a barrister and solicitor from the Nigerian Law School.
 Akande was awarded a Master of Laws (LLM) from the London School of Economics and Political Science in 1994, and was awarded a Master of Arts (MA) by resolution from the University of Oxford in 2004.